sobjornstad/tabularium/docs/manual.md

 (as used in books and other reference works).
 That it is simplified implies that the format is not quite as flexible as in an index that one writes by hand.
-However, squishing the index into a standard format with definite types of entries has great advantages as well: it makes it easy to format the index in many different ways and to work with the entries in automatic ways: combining them, checking for conflicts, searching through only parts of the index, and so on.
+However, squishing the index into a standard format with definite types of entries has great advantages as well.
+Specifically, it makes it easy to format the index in many different ways and to work with the entries in automatic ways: combining them, checking for conflicts, searching through only parts of the index, and so on.

 Indexes in Tabularium are made up of *sources*, *volumes*, *entries*, and *occurrences*; we will provide a brief overview of each of these in turn.